 6. Not Including a CTA in Every Social Post

 You should always give your readers options to continue to engage with your content.
-Not every call to action (CTA) has to be some sales pitch.
-In fact, that’s a surefire way to run off your people.
+Not every call to action (CTA) has to be a sales pitch.
 Instead, you can easily give your audience additional ways to find more of your content.
-Ask them to follow you on other social media platforms, check out your website, and like, comment, and share.
-And be sure to set up your account to make it easier for them to find more of what they’re looking for.
-You work hard to gain their attention—don’t leave them hanging.
+Ask them to follow you on other social media platforms; check out your website; and like, comment, and share.

-7. Trying to Be Everything to Everyone (BE 💯 YOU!)
+7. Trying to Be Everything to Everyone (Instead of Being 💯 YOU!)

 8. Being Overly Ambitious

 When you start posting on your social media and can’t keep up the pace, you’ll lose ground with your audience and with the algorithm.
 Don’t set a schedule you can’t keep up with.
 More is not better.
 Consistency is better.
-So, if you can’t maintain a three to five posts per day schedule for five days a week, don’t start that schedule.
+So, if you can’t maintain a three- to five-post per day schedule for five days a week, don’t start that schedule.

-Instead, set a more modest schedule for your real estate social media marketing.
+Instead, set a more modest goal for your real estate social media marketing.
 Try one to two posts per day, three days a week.
-You may not be posting as much as some, but I promise you, the algorithm will reward you with higher rankings.
+You may not be posting as much as some, but I promise you, the algorithm will likely reward you with higher rankings.
 That means you’ll end up getting seen more often, increasing your engagement potential.
-Don’t worry about what time you post, either.
-Post when you post and let the rest take care of itself.

 Download Your 2023 Real Estate Marketing Calendar